Principality of Tarragona: Establishment of the Principality

-On the 14th of March 1129 Robert d'Aguilo pays homage to Archbishop Oleguer Bonestruga and receives the city of Tarragona and its territory as a fief.
+On 14 March 1129 Robert d'Aguilo pays homage to Archbishop Oleguer Bonestruga and receives the city of Tarragona and its territory as a fief.
 Robert is made princeps Tarraconnensis, or Prince of Tarragona, although in actuality his role was closer to that of vidame of the Archbishop.
 Robert was henceforth a vassal of the Church, and not of the Count of Barcelona, who had earlier given up the land to the Church.
 In 1130 Prince Robert visited Rome to pay homage to Pope Honorius II and secure papal backing for the lasting occupation of Tarragona.
 During his absence, Robert's wife Sibyl ruled the Principality, even patrolling the walls in full knight's attire, with staff in hand, to keep the sentries alert.
 In 1133, at the Battle of Fraga, Prince Robert and his Norman army arrived just in time to relieve King Alfonso I of Aragon, and thereafter Robert's reputation spread, even as far as Italy.
 Over time, the Archbishop's involvement in Tarragona waned, and he never resided there, instead opting to continue governing from Barcelona.
-He died on the 6th of March 1137 in Barcelona.
+He died on 6 March 1137 in Barcelona.